sr0626/connect-dynamic-routing/README.md

-# ☁️ Amazon Connect Infrastructure Setup
+# ☁️ Amazon Connect Infrastructure Setup with Metrics

 This repository contains Infrastructure-as-Code (IaC) for deploying and managing an **Amazon Connect** instance and its related AWS resources using **Terraform**.

-This is build on top of connect-setup project to add event logging (CTR, Agent Events and Contact Events) to cloud watch log groups using Kinesis streams, Event Bridge and Lamba(python) functions.
+This is build on top of connect-setup project to add **event logging (CTR, Agent Events and Contact Events)** to cloud watch log groups using Kinesis streams, Event Bridge and Lamba(python) functions.

 ---